derveloper/traccer/README.md

 ## WARNING: highly experimental!

-This library is for educational purposes, do not use it for production!
+This library is for educational purposes, it doesn't do what it pretend to, it evenually will do it, do not use it for production!

 ## Usage